 - Read each Energy Source Card carefully and discuss your questions and ideas about each energy source with your partner. - Next, arrange the cards in order of best to worst energy source options for the rescue team.

-Place the cards in a line with the best option on the left and the worst option on the right. - When you are finished sorting the cards on your desk, answer the questions below.
+Place the cards in a line with the best option on the left and the worst option on th est option on the left and the worst option on the right.
+When you are finished sorting the cards on your desk, answer the questions b cards on your desk, answer the questions below.
+Energy Sources nuclear power plant wind turbine combustion engine human-powered generator hydroelectric power plant solar cell fuel-burning power plant 1.
+Which energy source did you rank as the best option for the rescue team?

-Energy Sources

-nuclear power plant wind turbine

-combustion engine human-powered generator

-hydroelectric power plant fuel-burning power plant

-solar cell

-1. Which energy source did you rank as the best option for the rescue team?

 Why?

-2. Which energy source did you rank as the worst option for the rescue team?
+2. Whi Which energy source did you rank as the worst option for the rescue team?
+Wh γ?

-Why?